magnolia-sre/terraform-fastly-cdn-service/examples/README.md

    ![alt text](../images/17.uce-3-cachefastlyandbrowser.png)

-To configure the `terraform-fastly-module` to provide the desired behaviour ([keep the content in cache in Fastly and not in browsers](https://developer.fastly.com/learning/concepts/cache-freshness/#cache-in-fastly-not-in-browsers)) we can do it through a following snippet:
+To configure the `terraform-fastly-service` to provide the desired behaviour ([keep the content in cache in Fastly and not in browsers](https://developer.fastly.com/learning/concepts/cache-freshness/#cache-in-fastly-not-in-browsers)) we can do it through a following snippet:

 ```